rancher/partner-charts/charts/f5-container-ingress-services/f5-bigip-ctlr/0.0.1901/README.md

 This chart simplifies repeatable, versioned deployment of the [Container Ingress Services](https://clouddocs.f5.com/containers/latest/).

 ### Prerequisites
-- Refer to [CIS Prerequisites](https://clouddocs.f5.com/containers/latest/userguide/cis-helm.html#prerequisites) to install Container Ingress Services on Kubernetes or Openshift
+- Refer to [CIS Prerequisites](https://clouddocs.f5.com/containers/latest/userguide/cis-helm.html#prerequisites) to install F5 Container Ingress Services on Kubernetes.
 - [Helm 3](https://helm.sh/docs/intro/) should be installed.

 ## Installing CIS Using Helm Charts

-This is the simplest way to install the CIS on OpenShift/Kubernetes cluster.
+This is the simplest way to install the CIS on Kubernetes cluster.
 Helm is a package manager for Kubernetes.
 Helm is Kubernetes version of yum or apt.
 Helm deploys something called charts, which you can think of as a packaged application.
 It is a collection of all your versioned, pre-configured application resources which can be deployed as one unit.
 This chart creates a Deployment for one Pod containing the [k8s-bigip-ctlr](https://clouddocs.f5.com/containers/latest/), it's supporting RBAC, Service Account and Custom Resources Definition installations.

 ## Installing the Chart